marwahaha/bay/_posts/2024-08-08-hessian-ascent-for-the-sk-model-i.md

 [^4]: In a previous [post](https://juspreetsandhu.me/2022/02/08/the-sk-model-i#ruelle-probability-cascades), I described a _part_ of the RPC construction and the details afforded there are gentle and sufficient enough to understand the main ingredients in their construction, as well as their purpose.
 A slightly more detailed overview of the construction, along with how exactly the representation gets used in the [Hopf-Cole transform]() to solve the Parisi PDE for _atomic_ measures is provided in [[Appendix C, JSS24]](https://arxiv.org/pdf/2408.02360) and can be read by the interested reader.
 The estimates for the derivatives are proved between [[Lemma 2.12 & Lemma 2.13, JSS24]](https://arxiv.org/pdf/2408.02360) and stated in [[Proposition 2.11, JSS24]](https://arxiv.org/pdf/2408.02360).

-[^5]: For converting Lipschitz bounds into estimates of how much error propagates over a period of time, [Gronwall's inequality]() is an indispensable tool that we use in Sections 2 & 5 of the paper.
-The comination of Ito's lemma & Gronwall's inequality allows us to, in fact, more or less have a mechanistic procedure for converting Lipschitz estimates into error bounds of various sorts.
+[^5]: For converting Lipschitz bounds into estimates of how much error propagates over a period of time, [Gronwall's inequality](https://en.wikipedia.org/wiki/Gr%C3%B6nwall%27s_inequality) is an indispensable tool that we use in Sections 2 & 5 of the paper.
+The combination of Ito's lemma & Gronwall's inequality allows us to, in fact, more or less have a mechanistic procedure for converting Lipschitz estimates into error bounds of various sorts.